Which generic skills are essential for auditors?Aug 04, 2021

-There are three (3) main parts of communication, with the actual words contributing only 7% of the message.
+There are three (3) main pathways of communication: words, tone of voice and body language.
+The research of Dr. Albert Mehrabian shows the actual words contribute only 7% of the message.
 The tone of voice (38%) and body language (55%) matter more.
 Keep this in mind as we go back to the octopus and think about communication overall, both TO and FROM the auditor.

 The auditor's eyes must observe body language to get clues about the persons being interviewed.
 The auditor's brain interprets these visual clues based on their cultural biases to give them meaning (e.g., mad, sad, glad, etc.)